orion-cirb/NeuN_IBA1_Astro_Prots/README.md

 3D images taken with a x60 objective

-2/3 channels:
+3 channels:
   1. *Alexa Fluor 647:* NeuN cells
-  2. *Alexa Fluor 555:* PV cells
+  2. *Alexa Fluor 555:* PV cells (not mandatory)
-  3. *Alexa Fluor 488:* MNP9
+  3. *Alexa Fluor 488:* MMP9

 ### Plugin description

-* Detect NeuN and PV (if exist) cells with Cellpose
+* Detect NeuN and PV (if corresponding channel provided) cells with Cellpose
 * Compute their colocalization
-* Measure NeuN cells volume and intensity in MNP9 channel
 * Add flag if NeuN cells are PV positive
+* Measure NeuN cells volume and intensity in MMP9 channel

 ### Dependencies